Google extends timeline for Indian developers till Mar 2022 to integrate with Play billing

 “For Paytm users, it will be a seamless experience that doesn’t require any separate download and enables them to use their preferred payment option,” Vijay Shekhar Sharma, Founder and CEO of Paytm, said.

 A report also noted that entrepreneurs from leading startups met government officials virtually on Saturday to raise their concerns over Google’s billing policies and alleged dominance in India’s apps market.
-(AGENCIES)
+(PTI)

 Google extends timeline for Indian developers till Mar 2022 to integrate with Play billing

-NEW DELHI : Google on Monday said it is deferring the deadline for developers in India to integrate with its Play billing system by six months to March 31, 2022.
+NEW DELHI, Oct 5: Google on Monday said it is deferring the deadline for developers in India to integrate with its Play billing system by six months to March 31, 2022.

 Editorial